 This course introduces the student to the methods and principles of reasoning.
 It intends to give the student a working knowledge of the basis and approach for analysing arguments.

 PHIL 380 Study Tour [A: 0-1-6]3.

-The study of philosophy in an off-campus setting.
+Prerequisite: To be determined Rotation: Arranged The study of philosophy in an off-campus setting.

 PHIL 410 Ethics [A: 3-0-0]3.